alexmilowski/milowski-journal/docs/balisage-2024/gql.md

 kind of statements, a client application must test for the existence of various nodes and edges to perform updates; a possibly expensive operation to do outside the database engine.

+## Possible applications

+The obvious candidates for adoption are current databases that implement property graphs and the openCypher query language.
+These products are positioned close enough that a simple syntax transformation may support simple GQL queries.
+While a more complicated transformation layer may be able to be layered without much effort.

+A "complete" GQL implementation may be farther afield.
+This particularly depends on the features of the query language required by certain applications.
+There are 228 optional features in the GQL standard.
+Whereas, particular application areas may require a common subset of these to be implemented for successful use.

+In the near term, it is fair to assume that areas of applications will be the same areas currently addressed by property graph database technologies.
+Longer term, you may see an expansion of possibilities as relational databases add graph query capabilities (e.g., Apache AGE for Postgres [@age]).
+Such things may bridge the gap for scaling database deployments.

+GQL is unlikely to change the scope of applications where openCypher has currently been used to access property graph databases.
+Instead, it just helps legitimize the offering of these database engines by giving them a standardized query language.
+By doing so, developer and user tools can be separated from database engines and this may help adoption.

 ## Conclusions

+As a new standard, it remains to be seen what the pace and breadth of adoption will be as database vendors and users contemplate graph databases.
+There are a core set of likely vendors who are already using openCypher where the conversion to GQL as an alternate syntax is probably.
+Whether there are conformance levels that match the subsets of GQL that are useful to them is worth further research.

+The GQL standard contains a variety of alternative syntaxes.
+For reasons not stated in the standard itself, there are keyword synonyms like "NODE" versus "VERTEX", "EDGE" vs "RELATION", etc. that seem superfluous and likely to lead to user confusion or interoperability issues.
+Similarly, there are various keywords that are simply optional without affecting the outcome (e.g., "PROPERTY GRAPH" vs "GRAPH") and that seems also unneeded.

+The standard itself is devoid of examples.
+It is not intended to be a primer.
+Yet, the semantics described in the "General Rules" of various statements feel under specified at times.
+The combination of these two will likely lead to the need for clarifications or revisions from the editors.

+Within GQL there is also a schema language for describing graphs nodes, edges, and their labels and properties.
+While a good start at describing graph structures, it will need more abilities in future revisions.
+It should be viewed as a schema language for "leaf types" that can be used by the database engine for optimizations and basic type checking.

+These concerns and opinions lead to one general observations: there will be revisions to the GQL standard.
+This revision will contain, at least, corrections or clarifications.
+It is unlikely to expand the scope of an implementor's burden without sufficient justification.
+Meanwhile, let's welcome the new kid on the block and see what they can do.

 ## References